-In kindergarten through fourth grade, social sciences are taught in the Chinese immersion classroom where teachers address Core Knowledge topics such as the Thirteen Colonies, U.S. presidential biographies, land formations and geographical terms, European history, and the Inuit and Anasazi cultures, as well as Chinese history and geography topics such as the Qin Dynasty and Emperor Qin Shi Huang; the Han, Tang and Song Dynasties; and the Great Wall and Chinese inventions.
-Fifth through eighth graders' social studies courses are taught half in Chinese and half in English depending on the topic.
-Subjects include Chinese history, from mythology and the pre-Qin period to modern and contemporary periods; the great philosophers of Ancient China; Chinese art history; Ancient Greece and Rome; the European Renaissance and Reformation; the American Revolution; the U.S. Constitution and Bill of Rights; the U.S.-Dakota War from each side's perspective; U.S. immigration; the Great Depression; the Sino-Japanese War; World War II and the Holocaust; global citizenship; the impact of human beings on the environment; and current world and local affairs.
+In kindergarten through fifth grade, social sciences are taught in the Chinese immersion classroom where teachers address Core Knowledge topics such as the Thirteen Colonies, US presidential biographies, land formations and geographical terms, Minnesota history, and the Inuit and Anasazi cultures, as well as Chinese history topics such as the Qin Dynasty and Emperor Qin Shi Huang; the Han, Tang and Song Dynasties; and the Chinese Zodiac.
+Sixth through eighth graders' social studies courses are taught half in Chinese and half in English depending on the topic.
+Subjects include the histories of the Ming and Qing Dynasties; the inventions of Ancient China; Chinese Opera; Ancient Greece and Rome; the European Renaissance and Reformation; the American Revolution; the US Constitution and Bill of Rights; the US-Dakota War from each side's perspective; US immigration; the Great Depression; the Sino-Japanese War; WWII and the Holocaust; global citizenship; the impact of human beings on the environment; and current world and local affairs.